These Credit Cards Have a $95 Annual Fee, but Here's Why It's Worth Considering

 - You can also transfer Starpoints to airline partners such as Alaska Airlines, American Airlines, Delta, and Hawaiian Airlines.

 Starwood Preferred Guest offers 25,000 bonus Starpoints® if you spend $3,000 on purchases within the first three months of opening your new card account.
 You earn 2 Starpoints® for each dollar of eligible purchases spent on the Card at participating SPG® & Marriott Rewards® hotels.
 You earn 1 Starpoint for all other purchases.
 You can redeem points at over 1,300 participating hotels and resorts in over 100 countries with no blackout dates.
 There are no foreign transaction fees.
 There is a $95 annual fee ($0 introductory annual fee for the first year).
 Terms apply.

 Plus, when you redeem Starpoints for 5 consecutive nights, you get the 5th night free (excluding Category 1 and 2 hotels).
 Or you can transfer Starpoints to an airline partner and get 5,000 bonus Starpoints for every 20,000 Starpoints you transfer at one time.

 Fly Delta?
 Here's Why It's Special

 Do you spend over $334 per month?

-Do you want to check in your first bag for free on every Delta flight?
-Do you want to get Priority Boarding on Delta?
+Do you want to check your first bag for free on every Delta flight?
+Do you want priority boarding?
+Of course you do.

 Gold Delta SkyMiles offers 30,000 bonus miles if you spend $1,000 on purchases within the first three months of opening your new account.
 In addition, you can earn a $50 statement credit after you make a Delta purchase with your new card within the first three months.
 This card earns airline miles: 2 miles per dollar spent on purchases made directly with Delta and 1 mile for every dollar spent on all other eligible purchases.
 There is a $95 annual fee ($0 introductory annual fee for the first year).